lanSall/dldLab1_Spring24/README.md

 School of Electrical and Computer Engineering
 </pre>

-Respository for ECEN 3233 Digital Logic Design at Oklahoma State University for the Fall 2022 semester!
+Respository for ECEN 2233 Fundamentals of Digital Logic Design at Oklahoma State University for the Spring 2024 semester!

 **Due Dates:**<br/>